Fall 2001 Task Force Meeting

 Task Force Meeting

-The Fall 2000 CNI Task Force meeting, to be held in San Antonio, Texas at the Hilton Hotel on December 7-8, 2000, offers a wide range of presentations that advance and report on CNI’s programs, showcase projects and issues from Task Force member institutions, and highlight key activities in the broader field of networked information and progress on the Coalition’s work.
-This provides a roadmap to the sessions at the meeting, which includes an unusually rich and varied range of breakout sessions focusing on current developments in networked information.
+We welcome CNI Task Force representatives and other participants back to San Antonio, Texas for the Fall 2001 CNI Task Force meeting.
+The meeting will be held at the Palacio del Rio Hilton Hotel – the same venue as the Fall 2000 meeting – on November 29-30, 2001.
+In San Antonio we will offer a wide range of presentations that advance and report on CNI’s programs, showcase projects and issues from Task Force member institutions, and highlight key activities in the broader field of networked information and progress on the Coalition’s work.
+Here is the roadmap to the sessions at the meeting; I believe that it offers numerous interesting sessions for people involved in all aspects of networked information.

-Along with plenary and breakout sessions, the meeting includes ample time for informal networking with colleagues and a reception on the evening of December 7.
+Along with plenary and breakout sessions, the meeting includes generous time for informal networking with colleagues and a reception on the evening of November 29.
 The reception will conclude by 7:30 PM, allowing time for attendees to stroll and enjoy the many dinner options available on the San Antonio Riverwalk.

 The Plenary Sessions